StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 I hope that you have found this tutorial helpful and that you can see uses for this technique in your own projects.

 I am sure you can get creative with the JSON payload so that you can provide much more information and instead of presenting an alert, present a modal sheet instead.

-One thing you might consider is to create another static property that will provide the OS version and another for the version number of your application.
-Then in the JSON file create string keys for these and if necessary, provide os values and build numbers that might trigger a specific action in your application based on a comparison like you did with the id.

 It is all up to your own imagination here.
 It is very powerful.